Thanks for joining us at the Kickoff Celebration on January 11th.

 Join a lively discussion of Fahrenheit 451 led by Anne D’Urso-Rose, MATV Associate Director and Malden Reads co-facilitator.
 Pizza and soft drinks will be served.
 RSVP in advance to firstname.lastname@example.org and feel free to specify your favorite pizza topping!
 If you’d like, mark your favorite passages from the book to share aloud.

 Malden Senior Center, 7 Washington Street – Tuesday, February 18, 11:00 am

 The Senior Center Book Group, under the guided leadership of Carmen Arnone, meets in the library at the Malden Senior Center, where they have an annual discussion on the Malden Reads book selection.
 All are welcome to join the group for their discussion of the 2020 Malden Reads book pick—Fahrenheit 451 by Ray Bradbury.

 Idle Hands Craft Ales, 89 Commercial Street – Tuesday, March 10, 6:30–8:30 pm

 We invite you to read Fahrenheit 451 and come talk about it in a casual setting at this popular brewery while you enjoy some made-in-Malden brews (nonalcoholic beverages are also available).
 Discussion prompts will be provided, and discussions can take place in small conversations or a larger sit-down group.
-In the spirit of the novel’s hopeful ending that celebrates all books, participants are encouraged to come with a memorized passage or quote from one of their favorite books to share on a microphone during the evening.
+In the spirit of the novel’s hopeful ending that celebrates all books, participants are encouraged to come with a memorized passage or quote from Farenheit 451 or a favorite books to share on a microphone during the evening.
 A light dinner will be provided for a pre-paid fee of $12.
 Sign up through Eventbrite.
 The taproom is a 21+ venue.

 Malden Public Library, 36 Salem Street – Thursday, March 19, 6:30 pm